shiftwinting/nats-streaming-server/README.md

 common, it will return an error to the emitting server, which will then fail to start.

 However, on startup, it is possible that the undelying NATS cluster is not fully formed.
-The server would not get any response from the rest of the cluster and therefore start successully and service clients.
+The server would not get any response from the rest of the cluster and therefore start successfully and service clients.
 Anytime a Streaming server detects that a NATS server was added to the NATS cluster, it will resend its list of channels.
-It means that currently running servers may suddendly fail with a message regarding duplicate channels.
+It means that currently running servers may suddenly fail with a message regarding duplicate channels.
-Having the same channel on different servers mean that a subscription would be created on all servers handling the channel, but only one server will receive and process message acknowledgements.
+Having the same channel on different servers means that a subscription would be created on all servers handling the channel, but only one server will receive and process message acknowledgements.
 Other servers would then redeliver messages (since they would not get the acknowledgements), which would cause duplicates.

-***In order to avoid issues with channels existing on several servers, it is ultimately the responsability of the administrator to ensure that channels are unique.***
+***In order to avoid issues with channels existing on several servers, it is ultimately the responsibility of the administrator to ensure that channels are unique.***

 ### Fault Tolerance and Partitioning